Malaysia’s ex-PM Najib charged with more corruption counts

 Najib set up 1MDB when he took power in 2009 for the stated purpose of promoting economic development, but the fund amassed billions in debts and is being investigated in the U.S. and several other countries for alleged cross-border embezzlement and money laundering.

-After leaked documents exposed the scandal, Najib silenced critics and quashed investigations.
+After leaked documents exposed the scandal, Najib sacked critics in his government, muzzled the media and quashed investigations.
 Public anger led to the defeat of Najib’s long-ruling coalition in May 9 elections and ushered in the first change of power since Malaysia gained independence from Britain in 1957.

 The new government reopened investigations into 1MDB that were stifled under Najib and barred him and his wife from leaving the country.
 Police have also seized jewelry and valuables valued at more than 1.1 billion ringgit ($270.2 million) from properties linked to Najib.